maths/moodle-qtype_stack/doc/en/Authoring/CASText.md

 If you are using dollars for currency then you must protect them with a backslash, i.e. `\$`, otherwise the CASText validation will fail.

-## Facts ##
+## Facts and hints ##

-STACK has an in-built formula sheet.
-This used to be called a "hints" system, but the word hint is used elsewhere in Moodle so this is now called "facts".
-Parts of this can be added to CASText using the [fact sheet](Fact_sheets.md)
+STACK has an in-built formula sheet which is used for facts and hints".
+Standard text can be added using the [fact sheet](../Authoring/Question_blocks/Fact_sheets.md)

 ## Reference materials ##